jlinick/EclipseAutomator/README.md

 # Eclipse Automator

-This script offers a lightweight and fully customizable solution for the automated orchestration of photography of total solar eclipses.
-It is designed to control an unlimited number of cameras through both USB and serial connections, and allows users to completely customize their imaging sequences, by device.
-It provices optional customizable voice notifications, audio alerts, and countdowns, alongside an optional terminal-based graphical user interface (GUI).
+This script offers a lightweight and highly customizable solution for the automated orchestration of photography of total solar eclipses.
+It is designed to control an unlimited number of cameras through both USB and serial connections, and allows users to completely customize their imaging sequence.
+It provides optional customizable voice notifications, audio alerts and countdowns, alongside an optional terminal-based graphical user interface (GUI).
 It can determine appropriate of exposure times based on your equipment, and supports gps devices for automatic determination of eclipse timings.

-This utility enables photographers to manage multiple cameras from a single computer, facilitating sophisticated imaging sequences to be run virtually hands-free.
+This utility enables photographers to manage multiple cameras from a single computer, facilitating sophisticated imaging sequences to be run hands-free.
 Particularly, it supports serial connections, such as those used with Canon cameras, allowing for the capture of significantly more data during the critical period of totality.
 It also provides the ability to adjust global exposure durations in real-time via the up and down keypresses, allowing for immediate correction of any issues with under or overexposure.

-A simple dashboard presents a overview of active cameras, along with a queue of impending camera actions timings, and eclipse phase timer.
-This entire process is customizable through a single JSON file.
-Moreover, the script offers the functionality to run tests of your automation sequences at any chosen starting point via a single command.
+A simple dashboard presents a overview of active cameras, along with a queue of impending camera actions timings, and eclipse phase countdown clock.
+Everything is orchestrated by a single JSON file.
+Moreover, running tests of your setup and the automation sequence is straightforward.

-In summary, this script simplifies many of the technical complexities of eclipse photography, allowing photographers to capture sophisticated sequences while also being able to enjoy the eclipse itself.
+In summary, this script simplifies many of the technical complexities of eclipse photography, allowing photographers to capture sophisticated sequences with multile telescope/camera rigs and adjust things quickly and easily to run properly: hopefully enabling them to enjoy more of the eclipse itself.

 ![Example Run](./example.png)

 ## Requirements

-In running the script, you will need to install the python libraries, and then edit the info.json file to include phase times, your equipment, and desired image sequence and voice notifications (see below for explanation of the json schema).
+This script is fully open-source and requires only gphoto2 and python libraries to run. (to install gphoto2: `sudo apt-get install gphoto2` or `brew install gphoto2`)

-You will need a camera and a usb connection. gphoto2 is required for usb camera control. (eg `sudo apt-get install gphoto2` or `brew install gphoto2`) Event audio notifcations are currently only supported by OSX.
-An internet connection is necessary to update eclipse timings if your observing location changes, but is not required to run the orchestration script.
+You will need a camera and a usb connection.
+Event audio notifcations currently probably only work on OSX, but it would be straightforward to port it to other platforms.
+An internet connection is helpful when updating eclipse timings and if you're observing location changes (like when trying to dodge clouds) a gps device will allow to skip putting in your location manually, but none of this is required to run the orchestration script.

 ## Installation